Willamette Zone

 DEXTER RESERVOIR: Trout, largemouth bass, smallmouth bass

-Was last stocked the week of April 20th with 3,000 hatchery rainbow trout.
+Was last stocked in April with 3,000 hatchery rainbow trout.
 Dexter Reservoir near Lowell is visible from Hwy 58.
 Boat and bank access is available through state and county parks.
 Parking and bank access are also available from the causeway near Lowell.
-Last updated 5/26/26.
+Last updated 6/15/26.

 DORENA RESERVOIR: Trout, largemouth bass, smallmouth bass, yellow perch, crappie, bluegill

-Was last stocked the week of April 13th with 5,500 hatchery rainbow trout.
+Was last stocked in April with 5,500 hatchery rainbow trout.

 EE WILSON POND: Warmwater species, trout

 The trout stocking season has ended for EE Wilson Pond.
 There may still be a few trout hanging about but the water is warm.
-As a reminder, only one trout over 20 inches is allowed to be kept as part of a 5-troutbag limit.
 Otherwise, anglers can pursue bass, bluegill, and crappie.

 This pond is located inside EE Wilson Wildlife Area.
 Getting to it requires a 1/3-mile walk from the parking area along an ADA accessible path.
 It has three newly installed fishing piers including one that is ADA compliant.